-- Attendance & Drop Policy: Attendance will be taken based on coursework submission (i.e., discussions, exams, assignments).
-Logging into Blackboard does not constitute attendance.
-A student who does not complete a minimum of one piece of coursework by the census date may be dropped from the course for nonattendance.
-A student who fails to submit any 3 coursework items during the semester may be dropped with a grade of 'X' or 'F' for the course. - Technology Policy: Blackboard is the learning management system used to deliver this course (http://southplainscollege.blackboard.com).
+Attendance & Drop Policy: Since this course is a virtual classroom, attendance will be taken based on coursework submission (i.e., discussions, exams, written assignments, LearnSmart).
+A student who fails to submit any 5 items during the semester may be dropped with a grade of 'X' or 'F' for the course.

+Technology Policy: Blackboard is the learning management system used to deliver this course (http://southplainscollege.blackboard.com).
 It is essential that you have reliable access to the Internet, appropriate devices/software, and a working knowledge of Blackboard.
-You should always have a backup plan in place should you encounter computer or internet problems.
+You should always have a backup plan in place should you encounter computer problems.
 There are open computer labs available to all enrolled SPC students on all campuses.
 It is also the student's responsibility to have the required computer skills to complete this course.
-More information on online courses is available at southplainscollege.blackboard.com by accessing the "On Demand Help."
-Should you encounter technical difficulties contact your instructor immediately as well as SPC technical support at blackboard@southplainscollege.edu or call (806) 894-9611, ext.
+More information on online courses is available at southplainscollege.blackboard.com by accessing the On Demand Help & Learning Center.
+Should you encounter technical difficulties contact the instructor immediately as well as the SPC technical support at blackboard@southplainscollege.edu or call (806) 894-9611, ext.
 2180.
 Be sure to include your full name, course number, section number and a number where you can be reached when contacting technical support.
-Not knowing how something works or having personal computer or Internet difficulties will not suffice as an excuse for missed deadlines. - Student Conduct & Online Behavior: In conjunction with the policy stated in the Common Course Syllabus, one must uphold proper and respectful communication with the instructor and fellow classmates at all times.
+Not knowing how something works or having personal computer difficulties will not suffice as an excuse for missed deadlines.

+Student Conduct & Online Behavior: In conjunction with the policy stated in the Common Course Syllabus, one must uphold proper and respectful communication with the instructor and fellow classmates at all times.
 All interactions will remain civil just as they would in a traditional classroom.
-Repeated violations of this policy may result in the student being dropped from the course. - Written Work: All written work should be presented using the conventions of Standard Written English.
+Repeated violations of this policy may result in the student being dropped from the course.

+Written Work: All written work should be presented using the conventions of Standard Written English.
 South Plains College requires all students to become proficient in "academic English," a form of English that is typically used in academic, professional, and business contexts.
 While slang, regional idioms, and informal kinds of self-expression are appropriate in some contexts, they are out of place in academic writing.
-This will relate to any written work done in the course, including discussions, essays, and written responses on exams.
+This will relate to any written work done in the course.

-- Late work: Late work is not accepted in this course.
+Late work: Late work is not accepted in this course.
 All coursework must be submitted by the deadlines on the calendar to receive full credit.
 It is best to plan ahead and not wait until the last minute to submit any coursework.
 Most coursework can be submitted early, so take advantage and don't get stuck.
-However, in the event that you miss deadlines there are two options available: - 1.
-On a Discussion you may use what I call a "Freebie," which means you will automatically receive full credit on that specific assignment.
+However, in the event that you miss deadlines there are two options available:

+- 1. On a Discussion you may use what I call a "Freebie," which means you will automatically receive full credit on that specific assignment.
 You can only do this once during the session, so use it wisely.
-To use this option, you will message your instructor in Blackboard within one week after that assignment deadline occurs, state that you would like to use your Freebie, and specifically state the assignment to which you would like it applied (e.g., "Dear Professor Miller, I would like to use my Freebie on the Unit 2 Discussion: Infancy through Early Childhood.
-Thank you so much and have a great day!
-Sincerely, your name").
+To use this option, you will email your instructor in Blackboard within one week after that assignment deadline occurs, state that you would like to use your Freebie, and specifically state the assignment to which you would like it applied.
 This doesn't happen automatically; no email, no credit, it's all on you.
+Remember, if it's later than one week after the deadline, then it's too late to use this option.
 This option cannot be used on an exam or discussion reflection essay.